wookey-project/wookeypedia/sphinx/source/tataouine/repo.rst

    :align: center

 Repo uses manifest files, that are hosted in a single, independent, git repository.
-In our case, this repository is named `manifest.git` in the wookey repository list.
+In our case, this repository is named `manifest.git` in the WooKey repository list.

-This manifest permits to deploy the entire Wookey project.
+This manifest allows to deploy the entire WooKey project.

 .. hint::
-   This structure permit to replace any items with your own in another manifest.
+   This structure permits to replace any item with your own in another manifest.
 You can create your own project manifest file with your own applications list, reducing or increasing the number of drivers or libraries as needed